Miriam Michelson: Popularity

 Merging her skills in newspaper journalism and fiction-writing contributed to Michelson's success as a writer.
-Her writing is characterized by her creativity in formulating quick-paced plots, using slang in character dialogue, and featuring young female characters as heroines in her novels.
-She also employed the first-person in her articles, reminding the audience of her role as a reporter and the sympathetic subjectivity she acknowledges as an “outsider” to the events and stories she experiences.
+Her writing is characterized by creativity in formulating quick-paced plots, using slang in character dialogue, and featuring young female characters as heroines.
+She also employed the first-person in her articles, reminding the audience of her role as a reporter and the sympathetic subjectivity she acknowledged as an “outsider” to the events and stories she experienced.
 Michelson's presence as a journalist was emphasized by her name appearing in many headlines and bylines of her work, despite most published newspaper articles at the time going unsigned by the author.

 Michelson's journalism and writing were media that enabled her to express the growing presence of women's involvement in the political sphere.
 Michelson helped to promote the activism of suffragist leaders (e.g., Susan B. Anthony and Charlotte Perkins Stetson) by writing about their activism.
-She also wrote about progressive issues ranging from the prejudices experienced by black soldiers in the Spanish–American War and conditions at Indian boarding school.
+She also wrote about progressive issues ranging from the prejudices experienced by black soldiers in the Spanish–American War to conditions at Indian boarding schools.
 She knew how to draw in her audience in by using a light-hearted approach when addressing women's issues.
 In effect, writing about the diversity of women's experiences in a vivid and entertaining style appealed to a broad range of audiences, but her articles especially appealed to the young, independent-minded women trying to make it in male-dominated professional environments.

 Absence from scholarly discourse

 Michelson's celebrity was gained through her work and literary techniques as a journalist, yet these achievements were not deemed worthy of preservation.
 The emotional and strategic effects of her writing, its documentation of racial and ethnic diversity, and passion for championing societal prejudices were not considered sophisticated.
-Renowned critics such as H. L. Mencken admired the literary prowess of Michelson's plots in novels such as Michael Thwaite’s Wife, but he dismissed her work as a “literary joy ride”, as he failed to recognize the complex feminist tone of the writing.
-Although her work remains in obscurity, her popularity and success at the time suggest that women/writers’ voices were not silenced to the same degree as Michelson's literary fore-mothers.
-That is, minority writers such as Michelson were given a voice as suffrage was an issue-selling topic that publishers wanted to benefit from.
+Renowned critics such as H. L. Mencken admired the literary prowess of Michelson's plots in novels such as Michael Thwaite’s Wife, but he dismissed her work as a “literary joy ride,” as he failed to recognize the complex feminist tone of the writing.
+Although her work remains in obscurity, her popularity and success at the time suggest that women/writers’ voices were not silenced to the same degree as Michelson's literary fore-mothers had been.
+That is, minority writers such as Michelson were given a voice by publishers because the topic of suffrage would sell newspapers and even novels at that particular time.
 Michelson's work in both fiction and non-fiction gave her the platform she needed to address a progressive mindset that was not limited to suffrage, exposing women's political and social issues such as prejudice against the merits of “a single life and an independent career”, and the economic status of housewives.